 Thanks for your question!

-Cabinet can direct that a bill (proposed law) be drafted to make or change a federal law.
+Cabinet can direct that a bill—proposed law—be drafted to make or change a law.
 For example, if the Cabinet decides to introduce a bill to do with health, the Minister for Health works with the Department of Health to prepare the bill.
-If the bill passes the Parliament, the minister and their department are responsible for putting the law into action.
-The Cabinet can also direct a government department to investigate an issue and make recommendations.
-A cabinet decision might be carried out by the relevant minister directing their department to take steps to implement a policy.
+If the bill passes the Australian Parliament, the minister and their department are responsible for putting the law into action.
+Cabinet can also direct a government department to investigate an issue and make recommendations.
+A Cabinet decision might be carried out by the relevant minister directing their department to take steps to implement a policy.